reima-ecom/reima-theme/demo/content/baby-kit.md

       Why make life more complicated than it already is?
 Reima Baby Kit is the easiest way to get a stylish wardrobe for your new-born!
 Plus, bundling all these premium items will save you time to enjoy your baby bubble.
   columnsdesktop: '3'
+description: This is a baby kit test description.
+Note that this page is also noindexed.
+noindex: true

 ---